ding2/ding2/tests/behat/README.md

 2. Go to the `profiles/ding2/tests/behat` directory
 3. Run `path/to/composer install`

+#### Behat Version Notes
+Behat version is currently locked at `3.3.1` and Gherkin at `4.4.5`.
+There is and open bug ([#1085](https://github.com/Behat/Behat/issues/1085)) in later versions that result in a "No specifications found at path" error when using the Drupal API driver.

 #### Install browser-support

 Ensure that you have a recent version of the Chrome browser available